agameraaron/shuffler/README.md

 ### To Do:

 ##### High priority:
+- Fullscreen name entry screen.
+- Sort up/down options
+- Edit entry option
 - Instead of reversing direction, the cycle should start again from the beginning of the list.

 ##### Low priority:
-- Fullscreen name entry screen.
+- Textures mode

 ### History:
 I wanted something to make decisions for me during streaming sessions.
 This is what I came up with.
 It works something like a digital roulette wheel including initial spin power and deceleration over time.
 Maybe a graphic representation of a wheel can be implemented in the future.